azarketa/Thermodynamics-theoretical-pills/source/02_Magnitudes_and_properties.md

 The establishment of such procedures leads directly to the notion of **thermodynamic equilibrium**, a condition where no net macroscopic changes occur and temperature is uniform throughout the system.

-:::{admonition} Note: why equilibrium matters
+:::{note} Note: why equilibrium matters
-:class: note, dropdown
+:class: dropdown
 Defining temperature requires that the system be at equilibrium; otherwise, local variations prevent consistent measurement.
 Thermodynamic temperature scales are founded on equilibrium states, which provide reproducible reference conditions.
 :::